vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 ---

-I hope these elements also useful for you!
+I hope these elements are also useful for you!
 Any tips or suggestions are always welcome.

 <script>